Carolina College of Natural Health Sciences

 Founder of Joyful Belly Ayurveda, John Immel, answers the question ‘What is Ayurveda?’

-Comments & Impressions of 'Rustic Peach Sorbet With Rosemary Oil'
+Comments & Questions About 'Rustic Peach Sorbet With Rosemary Oil'

 Do you like 'rustic peach sorbet with rosemary oil'?
 Why or why not?
 What makes it unique?
 Is there something else you'd like to know about 'rustic peach sorbet with rosemary oil'?